microsoft/aed-content-nasa-su20/Learn/rocks-project/2-introduction-to-artifical-intelligence/includes/5-how-to-teach-machines.md

 ### Step 2

-Make associations between the image features and rock types
+Make associations between the image features and rock types.
+This is where computers can be better than humans at picking out minute details because there are so many associations.

 1. Build a network capable of keeping track of millions of associations